sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 * Movies, Manga, comics, or popular culture in general
 * Trauma (your own personal trauma)

 Any subject that is challenging for you to talk about openly (such as trauma) is a subject you should not write about.
-On the other hand, powerful personal experiences are often the best topics to write about, so please use your judgement in deciding how best to be expressive while at the same being emotionally safe.
+On the other hand, powerful personal experiences are often the best topics to write about, so please use your judgment in deciding how best to be expressive while at the same being emotionally safe.
 If you're not sure, ask.

-If you want highly specific exmaples of the kinds of subjects you might write about, read the main course text, [Grain of Truth](https://www.rosslaird.com/grain-of-truth/), as well as the [posts on the course website](https://crwr1100.netlify.com/posts/) (you're doing that anyway, right?).
+If you want highly specific examples of the kinds of subjects you might write about, read the main course text, [Grain of Truth](https://www.rosslaird.com/grain-of-truth/), as well as the [posts on the course website](https://crwr1100.netlify.com/posts/) (you're doing that anyway, right?).

 ## Process Exercises